 PureVPN's Android app is smart, letting you choose the purpose of your VPN usage and tailoring the connection to match.
 For example, you could pick 'stream', 'internet freedom' or 'security / privacy'.
 Your choice determines which server is used and this ensures you get the best service for what you're trying to do, and we found it worked well with Netflix, too.

 You'll need to sign up to one of PureVPN's subscription packages in order to use the Android app.
 You can pay as little as $1.95/£1.50 per mont if you choose the three year package, or $11/£8.30 if you choose the monthly package.
 There's also a 7-day money-back guarantee.

-Another of our VPN recommendations is ExpressVPN, which offers apps for all operating systems, including Android.
+Another top choice is ExpressVPN, which offers apps for all operating systems, including Android.

 You'll need to sign up for an ExpressVPN subscription of your choice, then download and install the Android app to your phone or tablet to begin browsing the web freely and safely.